JakobThumm/uncertainty_quantification/implementation_plan.md

       - (c) if more than one human is closer than a given threshold, return this as unsafe.
       - (d) determine the closest human.
       - (e) perform steps 5. - 9. with the closest human only.
- 9. Replace pytorch YOLO v5 with something JAX-based
-    - We can only run OOD on JAX models, so to perform OOD on the human detection, we need a JAX-based model.
+ 9. Integrate Lidar Sensor to validate YOLO human detection